 Part of traveling in Japan means experiencing Japan’s seasons without even making a conscious effort to do so and this leads to learning about the food culture here, which is heavily influenced by those seasons.
 Sushi toppings in particular cannot be discussed without bringing up the seasons.
 Of course, farm-raised fish can be eaten year-round, so the seasons might not be so important.
 However, no matter what sushi restaurant you happen to be at, if you say you want to eat salmon roe in the middle of the hot summer, you will be served roe that was prepared between September and November and then frozen.
 Lately, most sushi restaurants have refrigeration equipment that can cool things to -50 degrees Celsius, so it is possible to eat salmon roe at any time of year, but originally it was only available in the autumn.

 One of the reasons that Japanese food was registered as UNESCO intangible cultural heritage property is said to be, “The beauty of nature and the changing of the four seasons are expressed in meals.”
 The food is decorated with seasonal flowers, leaves, etc., equipment and dishes are made to suit the seasons in order to enjoy the sense of these seasons.
 Of all the types of Japanese food, sushi is considered to be one of the most representative of the seasons.
-There are some toppings such as white fish and shell fish that can only be eaten at certain times of year.
+There are some toppings such as white fish and shellfish that can only be eaten at certain times of the year.
 By going to a sushi restaurant regularly you can really get a feeling for these changing seasons and nature, which gives you a whole new outlook on daily life.
-Rather than simply dining to satisfy hunger, sushi can allow you feel the passage of time, and repeated visits can enrich your senses.
+Rather than simply dining to satisfy hunger, sushi can allow you to feel the passage of time, and repeated visits can enrich your senses.
 This may be the best part of visiting a sushi restaurant.

 The standard phrase is, “These are the sushi toppings you must try during each of the four seasons,” but the truth is that broad categorization of only four seasons just isn’t enough.
 It is said that the fish that is stocked at the Toyosu Market changes at least every two weeks or so.
 The fish eaten at the beginning of spring may not even be available at the end of spring.
 Even if the fish is still available, it will no longer be in-season.
 Therefore, a calendar that Japan has used for 1200 years, which was originally created as an almanac in ancient China, introduces not only four seasons, but this is where the 24 sub-seasons, known as “24 Sekki (二十四節気)”, come in.